 The Canon SL3 is alright for travel photography.
 It offers satisfactory overall image quality, has an ergonomic design, and is equipped with an autofocus system well-suited to tracking moving objects.
-Its somewhat low minimum shutter speed isn't quite as well suited for complex long exposure photography as some alternatives.
-Its battery performance isn't particularly impressive, which could cut your shooting sessions short.
-Its plastic build doesn't feel especially sturdy, and the camera itself is a little on the bulky side, making it a hassle to carry around.
+It also has a really good battery life for photos that can last over multiple days on a full charge, depending on how you use it.
+However, its plastic build doesn't feel especially sturdy, and the camera is bulkier than mirrorless alternatives.

 The Canon SL3 is decent for landscape photography.
 It keeps noise and graininess in images to a fairly low level, even when using moderately high ISO settings.
 Its fully-articulated screen is bright enough to be seen in direct sunlight.
 While it's relatively compact for a traditional DSLR, those accustomed to using point-and-shoots or phones to take pictures may find it a little bulky and tricky to carry around on a hike.

 The Canon SL3 is okay for sports and wildlife photography.
 It has a relatively high maximum shutter speed and has decently sharp image quality.
 Its autofocus system is reasonably effective and does a good job of tracking inanimate objects, like cars on a track.
 That said, its relatively slow continuous shooting speed can make it a little harder to capture specific shots of fast-moving subjects.
 Its silent shooting mode is also relatively loud, which may also scare off nearby wildlife.

 The Canon SL3 is decent for vlogging.
 Its fully articulated screen makes it easy to monitor yourself on camera, but it isn't the best choice for recording in 4k due to its terrible face tracking, poor image stabilization, and mediocre video quality in this resolution, as the footage is lacking in detail and looks grainy.
 It performs somewhat better in FHD, with much-improved face tracking autofocus capability and passable video quality.